Q: What actually happens in a VC pitch meeting to all the partners?

 Let me add one key insight to “Full Partnership” / Monday style pitches.
 The ones where everyone is there.

-At every firm I’ve been a part of, and every VC I think I’ve ever pitched, when you get brought up for a full hour in front of all the partners — your champion wants to do the deal.
+At every firm I’ve been a part of, and every VC I think I’ve ever pitched, when you get brought up in front of all the partners — your champion wants to do the deal.

-If you champion is a real, full partner, then she probably can get the deal done.
+If you champion is a real, full partner, then they probably can get the deal done.
 As long as you don’t screw it up.

-She’s likely already socialized it, and tried her best to set it up for success.
+They’ve likely already socialized it, and tried their best to set it up for success.
 VCs want to get deals done.
 You have to close deals to win.
 If you’re brought in front of the full partnership — your champion most likely wants to get you a term sheet.

 - Don’t go off on tangents.

 - Don’t bring weird people to the meeting.
-Do bring your #1 top executive.
+Do bring your #1 top executive to the Zoom / meeting.

 - Above all: exhibit no hubris, but — be confident.
 You are selling.